 Tip: Promote and share your volunteer event with downloadable and printable QR codes.

 - Pick the type of reward you want volunteers to earn.
-The rewards options in the screenshot below are just examples.
 If you want to add or edit your existing rewards, contact firstname.lastname@example.org.

 - Select Next to go to the Admin tab.